-We have no current plans to change prices, but Contentful continues to monitor pricing in context of market changes for all plans and pricing tiers.
+Base plan prices for Team customers will not change as part of this upgrade, but customers may notice minor pricing adjustments due to the differences in overage fees between legacy plans and current Contentful plans.
+You can learn more about overages in our Fair Use policy.
+There are no planned upcoming changes to our base prices, but Contentful continues to monitor pricing in context of market changes for all subscription plans and tiers.
 If we ever do announce pricing changes, we strive to give customers plenty of advance notice to plan their deployments accordingly.

 IMPORTANT NOTE: While your plan will upgrade existing legacy spaces to current Contentful functionality, any additional spaces added must be purchased at our current space-based pricing.